What Is a Pre-Sales Support Workflow?

 Say your sales team never leaves HubSpot, and the experts they get technical answers from work in Jira.
 To complicate matters, the marketers they get their collateral from swear that Asana is the greatest project management tool there is.
 Without Unito, something’s got to give.

 But when you use Unito, all these teams can work together seamlessly — and flawlessly — no matter what their preferred tool is.
 Working with other teams starts to feel just like working within your team.
-That leads to less frustration, fewer delays, and more deals won.
+That leads to less frustration, fewer delays, and more deals won as you build a strong collaborative environment.

 A pre-sales support workflow with Unito